Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Shigehiko Ioku, Junsoo Lee, Minoru Omameuda, Kentaro Saito, Rainer Sch\"ussler, Masato Shizume, Yasuo Takatsuki, Tatsuma Wada, Wako Watanabe, and Asobu Yanagisawa for their helpful comments and suggestions.
-We would also like to thank seminar and conference participants at Wakayama University; the Japanese Economics Association 2014 Spring Meeting; and the 89th Annual Conference of the Western Economic Association International for helpful discussions.
+We would like to thank the editor, Stefano Battilossi, three anonymous referees, Shigehiko Ioku, Junsoo Lee, Kris Mitchener, Chiaki Moriguchi, Tetsuji Okazaki, Minoru Omameuda, Rainer Sch\"ussler, Masato Shizume, Yasuo Takatsuki, Tatsuma Wada, Wako Watanabe, and Asobu Yanagisawa for their helpful comments and suggestions.
+We would also like to thank seminar and conference participants at Wakayama University; the Japanese Economics Association 2014 Spring Meeting; the 84th Annual Conference of the Socio-Economic History Society; and the 89th Annual Conference of the Western Economic Association International for helpful discussions.
 We also thank the Japan Society for the Promotion of Science for their financial assistance, as provided through the Grant in Aid for Scientific Research Nos.
 26380397 (Mikio Ito), 26780199 (Kiyotaka Maeda), and 15K03542 (Akihiko Noda).
-All data and analysis code used for this paper are available on request.
+All data and analysis codes used for this study are available on request.

 {\arabic{table}}